ErikFortune/fgv/libraries/ts-json/docs/ts-json.jsoneditorstate.md

 </td><td>

-Fully resolved  that apply to the operation for which this state applies.
+Fully resolved [editor options](./ts-json.ijsoneditoroptions.md) that apply to the operation for which this state applies.

 </td></tr>